top of page

 We are not an ego-based space, we do not claim to know everything on these topics nor shame those who have not been educated within them.

-We have created 12 free-of-charge issues filled with queer education, resources, art and more.
+free-of-charge issues filled with queer education, resources, art and more.

 Copy of DanielaGuerreraRodriguez.png